 In the APPG report it states that residential care workers feedback that lack of training and development opportunities influenced their ability to manage and feel confident to address sensitive issues such as running away from placements with young people.
-Staffing levels i.e. a high turnover of staff and high sickness rates were also a correlating factor with runaways.
-(APPG 2012)
+Staffing levels i.e. a high turnover of staff and high sickness rates were also a correlating factor with runaways (APPG 2012).

-M. Street and S. Road are Nottingham City Council residential homes.
+P. road is a Nottingham City Council residential home.
 The staff are provided with the following opportunities to enhance individual and service development:

-- Yearly full and midway appraisals identify targets and actions. - Monthly supervision - Opportunities to complete NVQ and Diploma courses. - Internal training opportunities are provided by the City Council and external providers are contracted in to address any identified needs. - Shadowing opportunities of other professionals are available
+- Yearly full and midway appraisals identify targets and actions - Monthly supervision - Opportunities to complete NVQ and Diploma courses - Internal training opportunities are provided by the City Council and external providers are contracted in to address any identified needs - Shadowing opportunities of other professionals are available